Academics » Curriculum

 Year | Grade 9; Credit: 1/4 each semester

-This course is designed to equip students in the skills of keyboarding, basic computer usage, online etiquette, use of digital media, and how to use those skills to glorify God at Lakeside and beyond.
-Students learn basic computing skills, internet and social media etiquette, presentation creation, internet and social media etiquette, copyright laws, beginner skills in word processing, spreadsheets, digital art, basic computer science principles, and basic programming.
+This course is offered opposite days to Chorus 1.
+Designed to equip students in the skills of keyboarding, basic computer usage, online etiquette, use of digital media, and how to use those skills to glorify God at Lakeside and beyond.
+Students learn basic computing skills, beginner skills in word processing, spreadsheets, digital art, use of digital tools, computer science principles, and programming.
 Computer Essentials is a prerequisite to all computer courses at Lakeside.

 Computer Maintenance